After going through years of medical school – you’re an expert in medical lingo.

 It is becoming more and more common for physicians to stray away from private practice and towards hospitals and clinics.

-Most patients associate private practice with a few things – they are expensive and they aren’t flexible with health insurance.
+Most patients associate the private practice with a few things – they are expensive and they aren’t flexible with health insurance.
 So, as a physician, you gravitate towards a hospital or clinic where your patient flow is a little better.

 After all, you aren’t going to get paid if you don’t have any patients.

 Naturally, there’s also the fact that working for a hospital or clinic will free you from the burdens of running your own business.
-The only downside to making this switch is you aren’t your own boss anymore.
+The only downside to making this switch is you aren’t your boss anymore.
 Instead, you have an employer.

-For now, however, I’d like to give you some helpful tips on working out a physician employment contract that is both surprise-free and sufficient.
+For now, however, I’d like to give you some helpful tips on working out a physician employment contract that is both surprise-free and sufficient:

-Step 1: Start with an Offer Letter
+1. Start with an Offer Letter

 You are going to begin step one before you even have an employment contract to worry about.

-Basically, this is just a letter from your potential employer which outlines the details of the physician position.
+This is just a letter from your potential employer which outlines the details of the physician position.

 The biggest mistake a new physician can make is just signing the offer letter and sending it back in.
-Technically, you can start the negotiating before you even get the contract.
+Technically, you can start negotiating before you even get the contract.
 In a perfect world, you want to take this letter to your contract lawyer and get it reviewed before you sign it.

 It is also important to keep in mind that promises in an offer letter do not hold any weight from a legal standpoint.

-Step 2: Read and Understand Before You Sign
+2. Read and Understand Before You Sign

 One of the biggest agreements a physician who ends up being unhappy with their contract terms can agree to is the fact that they didn’t read the contract thoroughly before signing it.